zantuaw09/Python-1st-Project/README.md

 To solve the visual glitch, I had to create a seperate list that marked whether a book was currently being interacted with by the mouse, and ensure that this book was loaded onto the screen **after** all the others.
 At the same time, making a seperate "grabbed" variable actually solved my overlap problem when moving a book, as I could now write an if statement that *first* checks if a grabbed book was still being interacted and continue moving that book, only using the predetermined list of books if no book was currrently being grabbed.

-This design choice also came in handy to easily implement a couple other features in my game, such as switching the position of a grabbed book and an adjacent one if the player lets go of the grabbed book as it collides with another book, which I found to be a much more consistent way of moving the book sprites around compared to my original idea that would have taken too much time to implement.
-Through this kind of problem-solving, I learned that being flexible and creative with my coding designs could actually lead to solutions that work a lot more seamlessly than what I had initially planned and fix a variety of unexpected problems along the way!
+This design choice also came in handy to easily implement a couple other features in my game, such as switching the position of a grabbed book and an adjacent one if the player lets go of the grabbed book as it collides with another book, which I found to be a much more consistent way of moving the book sprites around compared to my original idea of automatically correcting a book's desired position.
+Through these experiences of working around strange and alien-like problems, I learned that being flexible and creative with my code could actually lead to solutions that are much easier to implement than what I had initially planned and fix a variety of unexpected obstacles along the way!

+Even with no prior skills in making games with Python, I've been able to further a lot of my general coding skills and the problem-solving process